 3. Learning New Skills

-I’ve always been a technically minded person, and there are many aspects of blogging that appeal to the technical calling I had early on in my career.
+I’m a technically minded person, and there are many aspects of blogging that appeal to the technical calling I had early on in my career.

 Would I say that blogging learning opportunities specifically are life changing?
 Maybe not.
 However, continuous healthy learning challenges definitely ARE… for me at least!